neemaj/birdclef/README.md

 ## Dataset
 Our data was used from the BirdClef Kaggle competition.
 We had training data that had short recordings of bird calls.
+Our primary issue was finding a method to convert audio into an image that could be processed by our CNN.
+To achieve this, we transformed the audio data into spectrograms while making sure to isolate the bird calls.
+We also standardized the spectrograms into the same size and amplitude scale.
+We accounted for background noise and enhanced our model by layering different types of background noise and applying pitch and time shifting to the audio.
 More info can be found here:
 Kaggle competition: [https://www.kaggle.com/competitions/birdclef-2024/overview](https://www.kaggle.com/competitions/birdclef-2024/overview)